 Disengaged workers are expensive for every industry.

 Think about the kind of culture you want to cultivate, what a good employee looks like, and the kind of people you’d like to avoid.
+Make it clear that you care about their growth and overall well-being.
+This tells them that they can trust you with their loyalty and long-term commitment.
 Incorporate the kind of language that’ll attract the right team and repel the wrong one.

 Define your position in the market